 While planning to go to Sanam Luang, I was curious that the surrounding was fenced up and closed.
 One of the friendly Thai Tourist Police explained to me that the public square will be used as the cremation ground and will only be open to the public after the cremation ceremonies.

-Wat Traimitr (Temple of the Golden Buddha) displays the extraordinary 700-year-old seated golden Buddha image.
-This figure composed five and a half tons entirely of gold.
+Wat Traimitr or Temple of the Golden Buddha displays the extraordinary 700-year-old seated golden Buddha image.
+This figure composed five and a half tonnes entirely made of gold.
 The temple is located at the end of Chinatown’s Yaowarat Road.

 Wat Benchamabophit (The Marble Temple) was built during the reign of King Chulalongkorn (1868- 1910) with some European influences seen in its stained glass windows and the use of Carrara marble.
 Dozens of bronze Buddha images are displayed inside the temple.

 Opening hours: Daily 8 am to 6 pm

 Entrance fee: 20 Baht